ldoolitt/test2/specs.md

 ### Fully Open Design

-As a baseline demonstration and showcase for OHWR and open-source gateware, it's important that its design use only non-proprietary CAD tools.
+As a baseline demonstration and showcase for OHWR and open-source gateware, it's important that this design uses only non-proprietary CAD tools.
 Relatedly, it's also important that the components in its BoM have proper public (not under NDA) documentation.